Airport transit visas

 In addition, nationals of the following countries require a visa to transit through the international area of any airport located in Spain in order to take a connecting flight to a country outside the Schengen area:

-There are some exceptions so we kindly urge that applicants who intend to transit the Schengen Area, forward a copy of the travel itinerary via e-mail (emb.kingston@maec.es) so that the Consular Section can confirm whether a visa is required.
+Since there are some exceptions, we kindly urge that applicants who intend to transit the Schengen Area to forward a copy of the travel itinerary via e-mail (emb.kingston@maec.es) so that the Consular Section can confirm whether a visa is required.

 Please note that via a Visa Waiver Agreement between the Schengen Area and the countries of Antigua and Barbuda, The Bahamas, Dominica and St. Kitts and Nevis, citizens of these four countries no longer require a Schengen Visa (may spend up to 90 days in the Schengen Area sans visa).